Nearly 70% of MLB players polled choose same city for possible expansion team

 Stewart, meanwhile, is still holding out hope.

-“We believe that Nashville is a major league sport town,” he said.
+“We believe that Nashville is a major league sports town,” he said.
 “It has been successful with hockey; it has been successful with football.
 It is successful with soccer at this time.
-The Nashville Sounds have been absolutely outstanding, but this is a major league city when it comes to entertainment, when it comes to dining. … Why shouldn’t it be a major league city for baseball?”
+The Nashville Sounds have been absolutely outstanding, but this is a major-league city when it comes to entertainment when it comes to dining. … Why shouldn’t it be a major league city for baseball?”